diaspd/Move-It/README.md

 ## 📄 Project
-💰For people who spend a lot of time in front of the computer and need to rest their eyes and body
+💰A project made like a "Pomodoro Timer", for people who spend a lot of time in front of the computer and need to rest their eyes and body.

 <br></br>